 Preparation hot cherries

 The hot cherries can either be prepared just before serving.
-If you want it to be less stressful, you can prepare them the day before and just before serving, warm them up again slowly while stirring.
+If you want to make it less stressful, you can prepare them the day before and just before serving, warm them up again slowly while stirring.

 - Place the cherries in a saucepan with the liquid.